-Initial training shall be provided by the MCOor HSD approved designee to newly hired care coordinators and ongoing training provided at least annually to all care coordinators.
+Initial training shall be provided by the MCO or HSD approved designee to newly hired care coordinators and ongoing training provided at least annually to all care coordinators.
 Involvement of New Mexico Tribes as training instructors should be utilized where appropriate.

-COMPREHENSIVE CARE PLAN REOUIREMENTS
+COMPREHENSIVE CARE PLAN REQUIREMENTS

 This policy is in conjunction with all elements described in Care Plan Requirements outlined in the managed care contract, which defines the processes for development, implementation and management of a care plan for all members in Levels 2 and 3 of care coordination.
-Members in Level 1 care coordination will not need to have a care plan.
 The MCO or HSD approved designee is responsible for ensuring a care plan is initiated upon enrollment and must oversee the Care Coordinator who is responsible for coordinating all services in the care plan.